lucasmari/automated-light/README.md

 Deploy

-Run the script `./deploy.sh` in the root folder, then access the app at *localhost*. :clap:
+Run `docker-compose up -d --build` in the root folder, then access the app at *localhost*. :clap:

 #### Monitoring